How-to-use and help instructions for the library's online resources.

 - OR just bookmark acorn.tv and log in to your active session using your Acorn TV password.

 When your 7-day session expires: log in to your RB digital account to check out Acorn TV for another 7 days.
 You get two 7-day access passes every month for 14 days of unlimited viewing.

 - A key resource for anyone doing genealogical or historical research, Ancestry Library Edition includes census information, vital records, immigration and military records, photos, maps, and gazetteers.
 Coverage with this resource includes Canada, the U.S., and the U.K, dating back in some instances to the early 13th century.

-From 1974 to current year, both foreign and domestic.
+Years of cars covered: From 1974 to current year, foreign and domestic.

 Downloadable directory information on more than 1.5 million Canadian businesses, primarily in the wholesale, retail and manufacturing sectors.
 Great for Small Business Entrepreneur market research and sales prospecting.

 Canadian Points of View Reference Centre provides information on 100 key topics of interest to Canadian researchers, with an overview (objective, background, description), point (argument), counterpoint (opposing argument), and Critical Thinking Guide.
 Topics include the environment, human rights, race, substance abuse and many more.

 This database includes leading Canadian periodicals and international periodicals in full text, full-text reference books, thousands of full-text biographies, and an image collection containing more than one million photos, maps and flags.
 The collection includes images from Canadian Press.